 OSHA CFR 29 1910.147 provides regulations on LOTO and 25 states have their own approved lockout tagout / blockout programs.
-The most overlooked aspect of a lockout tagout program is failure to provide equipment specific lockout procedures.
+The most overlooked aspect of a lockout tagout program is failing to provide equipment-specific lockout procedures.
 A general corporate written policy does not meet the requirements of OSHA.

 State OSHA Programs

 Federal OSHA Programs